gofynd/fdk-client-swift/documentation/platform/THEME.md

-Remove a published theme from public access.
+Use this API to remove an existing theme from the list of available themes.

 *Returned Response:*